Thrale history

 One brother, for instance, is reported to have been extremely accurate with a catapult, and the other with a bow and arrow: both were crack shots with the rifle.

-The Thrale Collection Museum
+The Thrale Collection

 They were also very keen collectors, and another hearsay legend is that one of the exhibits in their museum was a preserved lady's hand in a black glove!
 The museum was housed in the large rooms built for the old No Mans Land Harriers, as already related.
 There is preserved at the County Muniment Room the title page and catalogue of 'Thrales Collection'.
 A description of 1880 tells of a visit to the museum, there being at that time only one remaining Thrale (William) who was then eighty years old.
 The collection consisted in the first place of animals and birds killed on the farm and stuffed by the brothers.
 'Every sort of indigenous vermin from the field mouse up to the big dog fox: and at the head of the wild beasts ending their days on the farm, a Bengal Tiger!
 The second part consisted of every kind of flower and grass that the farm grew'.

-Besides these items there were pieces of armour, and cannon balls weighing anything from two to fourteen pounds which had been dug up in the neighbourhood.
+Besides these items there were pieces of armour, and cannon balls weighing anything from two to fourteen pounds, which had been dug up in the neighbourhood.
 Although local tradition supposed the latter to be relics from the Civil War, they were no doubt used during the second battle of St. Albans which occurred in 1461 and was fought on Bernards Heath.
 During the battle, Henry VI was reputedly sent to Sandridge and then to the Common.

 The 'Bengal Tiger' was described in the catalogue as being in Case No.1. labelled a panther or Ceylon leopard.
 A short description of its history was given, but the fullest information is given by a delightful piece of journalese which appeared in the Herts Reformer of 7th June 1836.
 The account is given full length for it is a piece most evocative of that time and also mentions the Lattimores, a family well-known in the locality during the second half of the nineteenth century.
 The debate as to whether it was a Thrale or a Mardall who really should have the credit for the kill continued in the family for decades!